 All Mate Mobile plans come with a 500GB or 1000GB data bank, which is great for squirreling away GB for later months.
 Plus all Mate plans except for the cheapest one come with unlimited international talk and text to 15 selected countries.
 Here’s the full list of the 15 countries you can talk to and text with on a Mate SIM-only plan:

 - New Zealand

 - United States

-Customer satisfaction for Mate is incredibly high according to user scores on Product Review (4.4/5) and Trustpilot (4.3/5).
-While it is a mix of reviews in relation to Mate NBN and mobile products, this level of customer satisfaction is second only to the equal-first customer satisfaction for Moose Mobile and Numobile.
+Customer satisfaction for Mate is incredibly high according to user scores on Product Review (4.3/5) and but it is low on Trustpilot (1.8/5) where the mobile and NBN customers are combined.
+While it is a mix of reviews in relation to Mate NBN and mobile products, this level of customer satisfaction is second only to the equal-first customer satisfaction for Moose Mobile and numobile.

 Which mobile network does MATE use?